Aditi1692/TextSummarization/README.md

 Summarize the text present in an HTML page using the Latent Dirichlet Allocation (LDA) algorithm.

+In order to run the program, use the following command: python summarizer.py <metric>
+    where: metric can be N, L, S or A(all)

 References
 * https://rstudio-pubs-static.s3.amazonaws.com/79360_850b2a69980c4488b1db95987a24867a.html
 * https://en.wikipedia.org/wiki/Automatic_summarization#Evaluation_techniques